Praqma/GodotDevOps/docs/BlogPost.md

   - Generate release notes
   - Create and push a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging) with the release notes as its body

-This will trigger the release pipeline, publishing it to our [GitHub](https://github.com/Praqma/GodotDevOps/releases) and [Itch.io](https://eficode.itch.io/neomori) pages.
+This will trigger the release pipeline, publishing it to our [GitHub Releases](https://github.com/Praqma/GodotDevOps/releases) and [Itch.io](https://eficode.itch.io/neomori) pages.

 ### Test Driven Development <a name="tdd"></a>